interTwin-eu/itwinai/docs/README.md

 [Browse our documentation][Just the Docs] to learn more about how to use this theme.

-## Hosting your docs from an existing project repo
+## Hosting your docs from an existing project repository

-You might want to maintain your docs in an existing project repo.
-Instead of creating a new repo using the [just-the-docs template](https://github.com/just-the-docs/just-the-docs-template), you can copy the template files into your existing repo and configure the template's Github Actions workflow to build from a `docs` directory.
+You might want to maintain your docs in an existing project repository.
+Instead of creating a new repository using the [just-the-docs template](https://github.com/just-the-docs/just-the-docs-template), you can copy the template files into your existing repository and configure the template's GitHub Actions workflow to build from a `docs` directory.
 You can clone the template to your local machine or download the `.zip` file to access the files.

 ### Copy the template files

-1. Create a `.github/workflows` directory at your project root if your repo doesn't already have one.
+1. Create a `.github/workflows` directory at your project root if your repository doesn't already have one.
 Copy the `pages.yml` file into this directory.
-Github Actions searches this directory for workflow files.
+GitHub Actions searches this directory for workflow files.

 2. Create a `docs` directory at your project root and copy all remaining template files into this directory.

-### Modify the Github Actions worklow
+### Modify the GitHub Actions workflow

-The Github Actions workflow that builds and deploys your site to Github Pages is defined by the `pages.yml` file.
+The GitHub Actions workflow that builds and deploys your site to GitHub Pages is defined by the `pages.yml` file.
 You'll need to edit this file to that so that your build and deploy steps look to your `docs` directory, rather than the project root.